 Help with some identification please?
 Picked up this print at a flea market years ago for $3.
 Only markings on the back is "Dave Lewis, of Peoria, IL".
 Obviously it is the C&IM 500 on their passenger train, but where are we?
 I would guess Havanna, IL or somewhere near, as there are no facilities other than the coal chute and water tank.

 [The comments are not conclusive as to where this was.
-So I can't put it in the Towns and Nature blog with additional research.]
+So I can't put it in the Towns and Nature blog without additional research.]

 Steven J. Brown posted four pictures of the coal transloading operation with the comment: "Chicago and Illinois Midland coal dock at Havana, Illinois pics from my dad, Martin Brown.
 Slide mounts dated August 1967."